reema0814/Azure-Synapse-Analytics-Day/Azure Synapse + Power BI Extension Module/09-Author-a-Power-BI-Report.md

 -	Set the action **Type** to **Bookmark**.
 -	Set the action **Bookmark** to **By Month**.

-5. Clone the button, and then position it directly beneath the first button.
+4. Clone(Copy and paste) the button, and then position it directly beneath the first button.

    ![ws name.](media/8.62.png)

-6. Modify the button formats, as follows:
+5. Modify the button formats, as follows:

 -	Set the **Button Text** to **By Salesperson**.
 -	Set the fill **Fill Color** to **Purple**.
 -	Set the action **Bookmark** to **By Salesperson**.

-7. Verify that the buttons looks like the following:
+6. Verify that the buttons looks like the following:

    ![ws name.](media/8.63.png)

-8. Test each button by pressing the **Ctrl** key and clicking a button.
+7. Test each button by pressing the **Ctrl** key and clicking a button.

-## **Task 5: Publish the Report**
+## **Task 4: Publish the Report**

 In this exercise, you will prepare the report for publication, and then publish it to Power BI.